xuesixi/cclox/readme.md

 The global scope is different.
 If a variable cannot be resolved at compiled time, it is assumed to be global.
 If such a variable does not exist at runtime, a runtime error occurs.

 ## print
 Lox provides a built-in keyword `print` to output to stdout.
-A new line will be appended to the end automatically..
+A new line will be appended to the end automatically.

+Use `stdout.write()` if the newline is not desired.

 ## condition and logical operators
 * Only `nil` and `false` are considered "falsy".
 All other values, including empty string `""` and `0`, are true.